opnuub/iac-riscv-cw-24/Michael.md

 ## 6. Full Instruction CPU

 After finishing the major branches.
 We have found out we are only missing a few instructions from completing a Full instruction CPU based on the stretched goals.
 The missing instructions were:
-- R-type: SRA (Arithmetic right shift)
+- R-type: SRA (Arithmetic right shift), SRAI
 - I-type: SRAI (Arithmetic right shift immediate), SLTIU (Set less than immediate unsigned)
 - U-type: AUIPC (Add upper immediate to PC)